-A 58A Dangerous Hearing is one of the most powerful tools in the district attorney’s arsenal.
+A 58A Dangerousness Hearing is one of the most powerful tools in the district attorney’s arsenal.
 Above all, that piece of paper allows the police to hold the defendant in custody.
 No bail or GPS bracelet.
 Nothing.
 A 58A dangerousness motion must be filed at the arraignment.
 Moreover, the district attorney files this motion if they believe the defendant is a danger to any other person in the community.
 Certain crimes qualify for 58A.
 They can be as simple as assault and battery.
 If a district attorney files a 58A you need to be ready to respond and go on the offensive.

 First, a district attorney has a minimum of three days to prepare for a full evidentiary hearing.
 The defense can ask for up to seven days.
 In some cases the defense can ask to hold it longer, for strategic reasons.
 The minimum three or seven-day delay is to prepare for the full 58A evidentiary hearing.

-Furthermore, it is at this hearing that a kind of “mini-trial” takes places.
+It is at this hearing that a kind of “mini-trial” takes places.
 The defense has an opportunity to:

 Second, at that hearing, the normal rules of evidence do not apply.
 Both parties may offer hearsay evidence, as long as it is reliable.
 Next, the court considers a number of factors to determine what to do if the person is released: